 - VARENICLINE (Chantix): It blocks the effects of nicotine and reduces cravings and withdrawal symptoms.
 If you start smoking again while taking the medicine, you won’t feel as satisfied.

 MEDICATIONS FOR TREATING ALCOHOL USE DISORDERS

-- DISUFIRAM (Antabuse): Antabuse causes unpleasant effects if you drink even small amounts of alcohol such as flushing, headache, nausea and vomiting.
-It begins to effect alcohol metabolism within 1-2 hours and reaches a peak in 12 hours.
-It is slowly excreted from the body over 2 weeks.
+- DISUFIRAM (Antabuse): Antabuse causes unpleasant effects if you drink even small amounts of alcohol such as flushing, headache, nausea, and vomiting.
+It begins to affect alcohol metabolism within 1-2 hours and reaches a peak in 12 hours.
+It is slowly excreted from the body for over 2 weeks.